IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 </figure>
 <br clear="all">

 Table 1:54.1-1 lists the transactions for each actor directly involved in the DSUBm Profile.
-To claim compliance with this profile, an actor SHALL support all required transactions (labeled "R") and MAY support the optional transactions (labeled "O").
+To claim compliance with this profile, an actor SHALL support all required transactions (labeled "R") and may support the optional transactions (labeled "O").

 **Table 1:54.1-1: DSUBm Profile - Actors and Transactions**